Wertix/FPS_SI/README.md

 # FPS_SI
-This is a simple prototype in UE 5.3 from mid 2023 which I made in ~20h
+This is a simple prototype in UE 5.3 from mid 2023 which I made in ~20h.
+The main purpose is to show some cpp code, not the AI part.

 Make a first person shooter prototype which includes:
 1. Player with basic movement and one weapon.